mangalaman93/dAdvisor/README.md

 * `iperf`, `stress` for running tests

 ## TODO
-* Monitor class & tests
-* check LProcess & write more tests
+* write more tests
+* setting up control commands and usage communication using evpath
+* SDN
+* scenarios